-Wasilla Planning Commission Resolution 12-11

-FINDINGS OF FACT - Section 16.16.050, General Approval Criteria
+Wasilla Planning Commission Resolution 14-17 FINDINGS OF FACT - Section 16.16.050, General Approval Criteria

-An administrative approval, use elevated permit, administrative approval, elevated use permit or conditional use may be granted if the following general approval criteria and any applicable specific approval criteria of Section 16.16.060 are complied with.
+An administrative approval, use permit, elevated administrative approval, elevated use permit or conditional use may be granted if the following general approval criteria and any applicable specific approval criteria of Section 16.16.060 are complied with.
 The burden of proof is on the applicant to show that the proposed use meets these criteria and applicable specific criteria for approval.
 An approval shall include a written finding that the proposed use can occur consistent with the comprehensive plan, harmoniously with other activities allowed in the district and will not disrupt the character of the neighborhood.
 Such findings and conditions of approval shall be in writing and become part of the record and the case file.

-Neighbors/Neighborhoods.
+16.16.050(1)&(5) Neighborhoods.
 Due deference has been given to the neighborhood plan or comments and recommendations from a neighborhood with an approved neighborhood plan.

-This criterion is not applicable since this parcel is not part of an adopted neighborhood plan.
+Finding: This criterion is not applicable since this parcel is not part of an adopted neighborhood plan.

-Plans.
+16.16.050(2) Plans.
 The proposal is substantially consistent with the city comprehensive plan and other city adopted plans.

-The proposed use is consistent with the Comprehensive Plan's Generally Commercial/Business Future Land Use Map designation and the Commercial zoning that implements the Comprehensive Plan.
+Finding: The proposed commercial building is consistent with the zoning that implements the adopted Comprehensive Plan.